 Last Minute Changes?

-Our change process is pretty simple- we make the changes in our system and the push out a change file to your website that fixes the issue.
+Our change process is pretty simple- we make the changes in our system and then push out a change file to your website to fix the issue.

 Scheduling Snafu Examples